-- 1. AFFIRMS that health care is a human right, regardless of race, class, gender, sexual orientation, disability, primary language, place of birth or immigration status. - 2.
-OPPOSES any local, state or federal measures that restrict access to health care to any individual based on primary language, place of birth or immigration status.
+- 1. AFFIRMS that health care is a human right, regardless of race, class, gender, sexual orientation, disability, primary language, place of birth or immigration status and further - - OPPOSES any local, state or federal measures that restrict access to health care to any individual based on the above mentioned or any other basis that would otherwise constitute invidious discrimination and compromise the principle of social justice.